Anytime Replanning of Robot Coverage Paths for Partially Unknown Environments: Simulation Results

 \section{Simulation Results}

-In this section, we evaluate the OARP-Replan approach in simulation using real-world maps.
-We provide coverage performance comparisons against two replanning methods: (i) greedy detour (GD) replan and (ii) OARP approach from \cite{rameshOptimalPartitioningNonConvex2022a} naively modified for online replanning.
-We also compare OARP-Replan with an offline coverage planner provided with complete obstacle information \cite{bahnemannRevisitingBoustrophedonCoverage2021}.
-Finally, we demonstrate using OARP-Replan to replan coverage paths in a high-fidelity ROS simulation.
+In this section, we evaluate the OARP-Replan approach in simulation using real-world maps. \docupdate{We compare the performance of OARP-Replan in online coverage replanning scenarios against greedy detour (GD) replan and other planning approaches \cite{rameshOptimalPartitioningNonConvex2022a, vandermeulenTurnminimizingMultirobotCoverage2019, kusnurCompleteDecompositionFreeCoverage2022}.
+We also compare OARP-Replan with offline coverage planning approaches provided with complete obstacle information \cite{bahnemannRevisitingBoustrophedonCoverage2021, agarwalAreaCoverageMultiple2022a}, where OARP-Replan is given no prior obstacle information.} Finally, we demonstrate using OARP-Replan to replan coverage paths in a high-fidelity ROS simulation.